fsdevsupport/FSDev/sdk-standards.md

 The SDKs should have a mechanism that allows a developer to set experiment headers for testing pending modifications.

 ### Setting the User Agent
 The SDKs should have the SDK library name in the User Agent (including dependent HTTP libraries).
-This should work according to the HTTP 1.1 spec: [http://tools.ietf.org/html/rfc7231#section-5.5.3](http://tools.ietf.org/html/rfc7231#section-5.5.3)
+This should work according to the [HTTP 1.1 spec](http://tools.ietf.org/html/rfc7231#section-5.5.3).

 Browsers have a limitation that does not allow the setting of a user agent on the XMLHttpRequest (XHR).